tslocke/hobocookbook/manual/lifecycles.markdown

 As usual, you can customise the response by passing a block.
 And you can pass the following options:

  - `:redirect` -- change where to redirect to on a successful submission.
 Pass a symbol to redirect to that action (show actions only) or an array of arguments which are passed to `object_url`.
- - `key` -- the key to set as the provided key, for transitions that are `:available_to => :key_holder`.
+ - `:key` -- the key to set as the provided key, for transitions that are `:available_to => :key_holder`.
 Defaults to `params[:key]`

 # Keys and secure links